 For retiring Congresswoman Gwen Graham, 2016 is all about 2018.

 When announcing that she would not run for a second term in Congress back in April, Graham threw open the door to running for governor, the post her father Bob Graham held for eight years in the late 1970s and early to mid 1980s.

 While Graham isn’t on the ballot this year, thanks in part to the latest round of redistricting which made her district far more hospitable to Republicans, she is staying busy on the campaign trail.

-Hillary Clinton and Donald Trump are in a dead heat in Florida, the largest swing state on the map.
+A poll released on Friday shows Hillary Clinton and Donald Trump running close in Florida, the largest swing state on the electoral map.